jorge-leon/femto/docs/flisp.md

 directly in Lisp, and reading and eval'ing until no more “incomplete input” result codes are returned.

-Integer arithmetic would be sufficient for all current purposes and increase portability and speed while reducing size.

-The file extension only contains `(fflush)`, `(ftell)` and `(fgetc)` and could easily be extended into something useful. `(fstat)` would be most pressing for improving `femto.rc` and `flisp.rc`.

-The string library should implement Elisp `substring` to replace `string.substring` and a simplified version of `string-search` without start index.

-Implement `(type «object»)` returning symbols for each type in C and implement individual type checking predicates in Lisp.

-loop programming is availble via the labelled let macro.
+Loops are availble via the labelled let macro and supported by `iota`.
 It could made easier, by any combination of:

-- iota
 - loop/while/for macro
 - Demoing hand crafted loops including breaking with throw.